 At first glance, the Chilean Chorrillana is similar to a Poutine, but it doesn’t have any gravy or cheese on the traditional recipes.

 It’s a fun dish to make at home, so for your next nacho night, innovate and swap to this Chilean Chorrillana.
-And I will venture it’s an awesome dish for watching games at home with friends.
-You can keep it warm in the oven, but it’s best to enjoy fresh since the french fries will get soggy in time.
-It’s best with fried fries, but many times I have used oven-baked fries, pick the more slender, thin ones.
+And I will venture it’s an excellent dish for watching games at home with friends.
+You can keep it warm in the oven, but it’s best to enjoy it fresh since the french fries will get soggy in time.
+It’s best with fried fries, but many times I have used oven-baked fries.
+Pick the more slender, thin ones.
+Enjoy!

 You may also be interested in the recipe: Chilean Charquican.Print